zliide/flutter_mobilepay_payment/README.md

 If an error occurs, an exception will be thrown with the corresponding [error code](https://github.com/MobilePayDev/MobilePay-AppSwitch-SDK/wiki/Error-handling).
 Otherwise, the `payment` object will contain the paid amount and the transaction ID.

+## MobilePay

+The plugin has MobilePay AppSwitch SDK v.
+1.8.1 built in.
+See [here](https://github.com/MobilePayDev/MobilePay-AppSwitch-SDK/tree/master/sdk/Android) if it's the latest one.

 ## Flutter

 For help getting started with Flutter, view our online